lightbasenl/scaffold/README.md

 Some examples of base components are: `<Input />`, `<Checkbox />`, `<TextArea />`, `<Button />`, etc.

+# Testing

+## End to End testing

+*Describe using Playwright for End to End testing and where tests live, do not go into writing tests.
+Refer to Playwright’s docs for more information.*

+*Mention that on CI a local backend instance is used.*

+## Unit testing

+*Describe using Jest for unit tests.
+Give some information about the kind of functions you might want to test.
+E.g. helpers in `src/lib`*

 # Styling

 [TailwindCSS](https://tailwindcss.com/) is used for styling.